marcomuraro4/OBLIVION-BlackHole/README.md

 #### Gravitational Lensing

-Supermassive objects in space cause light rays around them to follow curved paths, creating a visual effect known as gravitational lensing.
-Computing these paths exactly would require integrating sets of differential equations known as geodesics, which is computationally intensive.
+Supermassive objects in space cause light rays around them to follow curved paths (called geodesics), creating a visual effect known as gravitational lensing.
+Computing these paths exactly would require integrating sets of differential equations known as metrics, which is computationally intensive.
 Instead, we use a simplified model which is able to replicate the visual effect very closely: we compute a gravity force (depending on the distance from the singularity) which is applied on the marching view direction, distorting it in its path.

 #### Accretion Disk